zendive/jsdiff/README.md

 jsdiff
 ---
+Chrome devtools extension
-This is goolge-chrome devtools extension intended to display result of in-memory object comparisons with the help of dedicated commands invoked via console.
+intended to display result of in-memory object comparisons with the help of dedicated commands invoked via console.

 Example
 ===